Saudi Arabia - July 13, 2010

 Construction Begins on Ras Az Zawr Aluminium Smelter

 The minerals industry complex is situated 90 kilometers north of Jubail on the Arabian Gulf coast.
-Bechtel has managed the development of the Jubail Industrial City
+Bechtel has managed the development of the Jubail Industrial City since the mid-1970s.

 The $4 billion smelter will be constructed as two high amperage potlines utilizing Pechiney AP technology and will produce 740,000 tonnes of aluminium per year.
 Most of the aluminium will be exported, while at least 250,000 tonnes will feed the adjacent rolling mill.
 The smelter will include a carbon plant for anode production, ingot cast house, material handling, and support facilities.